Solar Panel Construction

 Monocrystalline silicon ingots made using the common Czochralski process.

-Solar panels use photovoltaic cells, or PV cells, which are made using silicon crystalline wafers similar to the wafers used to make computer processors.
+Solar panels use photovoltaic cells, or PV cells for short, made from silicon crystalline wafers similar to the wafers used to make computer processors.
 The silicon wafers can be either polycrystalline or monocrystalline and are produced using several different manufacturing methods.
 The most efficient type is monocrystalline (mono), manufactured using the well-known Czochralski process.
-This process is more energy-intensive compared to polycrystalline (poly) and, therefore, more expensive to produce.

-• Polycrystalline silicon cells - Lower efficiency and lowest cost
+• Polycrystalline silicon cells - Lower efficiency (now rarely used)

 Manufacturing typical silicon-based solar cells requires a number of different processes, starting from a raw material called Quartzite, a form of quartz sandstone rock.
 First, Quartzite, or silica sand, is converted into metallurgical-grade silicon by combining Carbon and Quartzite in an arc furnace.
 This process occurs at very high temperatures, producing 99% pure silicon.
 The next step is to convert the metallurgical-grade silicon into pure Polysilicon using either a chemical purification process called the Siemens process or upgraded metallurgical-grade silicon (UMG-Si) using less costly metallurgical processes.